Yale University Supplemental Essays (2022-23) Prompts & Advice

 This is the place to succinctly and effectively explain why your area(s) of academic interest have sparked your interest.
 Your answer should contain a narrative that shows the depth of your interest, when it began, how you have cultivated it, and where you see it going in the future.
 Common mistakes here include citing that you want to go into a particular area because it is prestigious, well-compensated, or will satisfy your parents.

-Instead, focus on things like: How do you learn about your favorite subjects?
+Instead, focus on things like: How did you become interested in your chosen topic or idea?
 What books have you read on the subject?
 Which podcasts have you listened to?
 What museums have you visited?
+What interests and excites you most about it?
 Perhaps the words of former Yale President, Kingman Brewster (who has the most Yale name ever) best capture what this prompt aims to uncover: “I am inclined to believe that the person who gives every ounce to do something superbly has an advantage over the person whose capacities may be great but who seems to have no desire to stretch them to their limit.”

 When penning a “Why Us?” essay, you want to avoid areas that will be touched upon by tens of thousands of your peers.
-These include items like: how “prestigious” Yale is, how high it is ranked by U.S. News, or how beautiful the campus is.
-Rather, you want to be highly-specific in citing reasons why Yale is the perfect academic home for you.
+These include the following: how “prestigious” Yale is, how highly it is ranked by U.S. News, or how beautiful the campus is.
+Rather, you want to be incredibly specific in citing reasons why Yale is the perfect academic and social home for you.
 This will likely include discussing particular:

 All applicants must respond to the following four short answer questions.
 Responses should be no more than 200 characters (roughly 35 words).